blowb/blowb-doc/install-essential-docker/mariadb.rst

 Install MariaDB
 ===============

-We will use `MariaDB`_ as the main database.
+We will use `MariaDB`_ as the main SQL database.

 Run the following command to create a data container:
 ::

    docker run -v /var/lib/mysql --name dbdata busybox /bin/true

-The default MariaDB configuration is sometimes too large for your server, thus we can try to download a configuration file which is suitable for the server.
-There are official templates for 5 different sizes of hardware resource:
-``small``, ``medium``, ``large``, ``huge``, ``innodb-heavy-4G``.
+The default MariaDB configuration may not be suitable for the server hardware, thus we may want to use a different configuration file.
+There are official templates for 5 different sizes of hardware resource: ``small``, ``medium``, ``large``, ``huge``, ``innodb-heavy-4G``.
 The criteria to choose any of them are written in the comments of these template configuration files.
-For convenience, I pasted the relevant part below:
+For convenience, the relevant part in the comments are copied and pasted below:

   - **small**: This is for a system with little memory (<= 64M) where MariaDB is only used from time to time and it is important that the mysqld daemon does not use much resources.